+Brugge is full of charm.
+It's clean, the houses freshly built, painted or sand-blasted (they're mostly brick).
 Experienced travelers are occasionally negative over the qualities of a place that's been rebuilt and gussied up for tourists, but the world changes and tacking on the charm for the tourists will likely never stop.
 But still, a walk along a tree-lined canal bordered by evocative buildings without a lot of car traffic has its charm, and Bruges has it in spades.

-Besides, these days you can get that medieval flavor of Bruges without the cholera and other bugs that lurked in the canal water in those ancient times.
-(Yes, the fetid drinking water was illegal then, a boon to the brewers of fine Belgian beer of course.)
+Besides, these days you can get that medieval flavor of Brugges without the cholera and other bugs that lurked in the canal water in those ancient times.
+Brugges has been a UNESCO World Heritage Site since 2000.

 Brugge was once known for its lace making, and a small and inexpensive lace museum is worth a visit.
 The old laces were unbelievably detailed and complex.
 If you go at the right time, there are women there who will demonstrate the craft, although not nearly to the level of detail as the old work.

 The Basilica of the Holy Blood, holding the relic of the holy blood that was brought to the city after the Second Crusade by Thierry of Alsace, is a popular place of pilgrimage.
 The blood is on public display during the procession of the Holy Blood on Ascension Day in May when nearly 50,000 people crowd the city.
 The lower chapel is pretty much unchanged from the 11th century.

 There is also a small brewery museum; you can see how many breweries Brugge had in the past and see the process of making beer.
 Afterwards, they'll pour you a free brew of your choice.

 Staying in Brugge

 A very cute hotel in a great, quiet location near a canal is the Hotel Adornes.